 - For 11x 7 baking dish bake 47-57 minutes

 - 1 (32 oz) pkg. of shredded hash borwns, thawed

 - 2 cans of cream of mushroom soup

 - 1/2 cup melted butter

 - 1/4 cup melted butter

 - Combine hash browns, soup, sour cream, butter, cheddar cheese, and green onion in a large bowl.
 Mix well.
 You can add a little pepper here if you’d like.

 - Pour hash browns into 9 x 13 dish.
-Mix together topping ingredients and sprinkle over potatoes.
+Mix together topping ingredients if using cornflakes and sprinkle (cornflakes or cheese) over potatoes.
 Cook for about 40 minutes until bubbly and golden.